GkhanTpz/BlackJack/README.md

 ## Blackjack Game Code Explanation

 This Python code simulates a simple Blackjack game between a player and a dealer.
-It implements basic Blackjack rules, allowing the player to make choices and the dealer to act according to the game's logic.
+It implements basic Blackjack rules, allowing the player to make choices while the dealer follows predetermined game logic.

 ### Functions